-If your bike doesn’t have eyelets, you may be able to use p-clips as a makeshift solution, though be cautious doing so on carbon frames.
+If your bike doesn’t have eyelets, you may be able to use p-clips as a makeshift solution, but be cautious doing so on carbon frames.
 Other adaptors, such as Axiom’s axle runners, are also worth investigating.

 Though some will bemoan the permanence of full-length mudguards, they can look excellent if ‘integrated’ with the bike and really don’t take long to remove once set up.

 Clip-on full cover mudguards and fenders

 While clip-on mudguards give decent coverage, it’s not as comprehensive as full-length mudguards.
-If your bike does not have eyelets, and you cannot use one of the aforementioned workarounds, clip-on mudguards are your next best bet.
+If your bike doesn’t have eyelets, and you cannot use one of the aforementioned workarounds, clip-on mudguards are your next best bet.